-- any toxicological value is continually being revised and updated and the latest revision of these values should be consulted; - the intended use of these values are for the occupational hazards where the exposed person is presumably a "healthy worker" and not an elderly person, young child or an individual with pre-existing health problems, all of whom might be more sensitive than a healthy worker to the ill-effects of a toxic airborne release; - the values provide "guideposts" for identifying exposure limits in an emergency situation and should not be regarded as sharp dividing lines between what is safe and what is a dangerous concentration; - the application of any value to an emergency situation requires specialist interpretation and any advice should be taken following a formal and total review of the toxicity of the substance.
+- any toxicological value is continually being revised and updated and the latest revision of these values should be consulted: - the values provide "guideposts" for identifying exposure limits in an emergency situation and should not be regarded as sharp dividing lines between what is safe and what is a dangerous concentration; - the application of any value to an emergency situation requires specialist interpretation and any advice should be taken following a formal and total review of the toxicity of the substance.

-2.3 Cold and chemical burns
+2.6.
+Cold and chemical burns